WPCloudDeploy/wp-cloud-deploy/README.md

 Have a change you would like to see incorporated?
 Then create a PR (pull request) against the **dev** branch.

+If you'd like to contribute to translations, you can do so in our POEDITOR project located here: https://poeditor.com/join/project?hash=A5I1lpqRes

 ## Premium Versions ##

 A premium version of this plugin is available on the WPCloudDeploy website.
 You can view the additional features offered on the [pricing page.](https://wpclouddeploy.com/pricing/)